Wheel of the Year

 Occurs: Summer Solstice

-Significance: Celebration, intensity
+Significance: Celebration, intensity, strength, ecstasy

 Season: Summer’s End/Start of autumn